The 6509s: The P500, B128/256, B500, 600, 700, BX128/256

 Graphics and Sound 6581 SID; 6545 CRTC.

 Eventual Fate The B500 was never released, though the later 505 and 510 models were announced in Europe.
-The 256K 520 never emerged.
+The 256K 520 apparently existed only in small quantities (see above).
 Not certain how many sold or when it was discontinued.
 Probably never released in the States.
 Based on the use of the same part numbers in the B128/600 series, according to Ullrich, the B500 is likely an early name or incarnation of the 600 design.

 Unlike the P500, the B500 series were very similar to the 600/B128 series, but kept the joyport (annoyingly, there's no hole on the back for this, though it is fully wired into the board).
 In all other facets, the B500 series are largely identical with their descendants, the 600s.
 Based on the fact that even the part numbers are the same, it's just about impossible to tell if a bare motherboard is a B500 or 600 series (as I found out when I ended up with one).

 There are supposedly three in the 500 line: the 520 with 256K, the 505 with 64K and the 510 with 128K.
-The 520 was never announced and the 500 was never released, but some were actually manufactured (Ian Moote's model has a production serial number, which means there must have been at least one run).
+The 520 was never announced, although Bill Degnan and Bo Zimmerman have models matching the description, and the 500 was never released either although some were actually manufactured also (Ian Moote's model has a production serial number, which means there must have been at least one run).
 Hans' system above is probably a prototype like the US P500, further proof coming from the very old chip date codes and the ROMs, which are piggybacked ROM/EPROMs.
 Hans doubts that any 500 series systems were actually sold, but if any made it to the outside world, they are likely 510s.

 Note that the external video port is generally compatible with standard Commodore 5-pin video cables.